jgliss/pyplis/docs/examples.rst

 Examples for emission rate analysis
 ===================================

-The following scripts are directly related for emission rate analysis and build on top of each other ending with a full emission rate analysis in :ref:`ex12`
+The following scripts are directly related for emission rate analysis and build on top of each other ending with a full emission rate analysis in :ref:`ex12`.

 .. _ex1:

 Example 1 - Creation of analysis setup and Dataset
 --------------------------------------------------

-This script introduces the :class:`MeasSetup` object and how this can be used to specify all relevant information to create a :class:`Dataset` for emission rate analysis.
+This script introduces the :class:`MeasSetup` object and how it can be used to specify all relevant information to create a :class:`Dataset` for emission rate analysis.

 **Code**